 SALE OF CATTLE

-31. The Society will support showing and will donate prizes where it is considered that it will benefit the breed.
-The Society will also encourage or hold demonstrations of Luing Cattle.
+37. The Society does not support showing but will encourage or hold demonstrations of Luing Cattle.

 ALTERATIONS OF RULES, REGULATIONS AND BYE-LAWS